rrwick/Porechop/README.md

 * C++ compiler
     * Recent versions of [GCC](https://gcc.gnu.org/), [Clang](http://clang.llvm.org/) and [ICC](https://software.intel.com/en-us/c-compilers) should all work (C++14 support is required).

+I haven't tried to make Porechop run on Windows, but it should be possible.
+If you have any success on this front, let me know and I'll add instructions to this README!

 #  Installation

 ### Install from source

 ```bash
 git clone https://github.com/rrwick/Porechop.git
 cd Porechop